Bao-tong/Data/README.md

 * **Data sources — Table D14**
   Consolidates the sources used in the computational analysis and identifies the principal limitations associated with each input category.

-This appendix enables readers to verify the reported thresholds, reproduce the economic calculations, and examine the complete results underlying the findings presented in the manuscript.